 This is your home’s way of protecting itself from fires.
-If you’re doing laundry, drying loads, using the dishwasher, baking a pie, and blasting your AC all at once, the power surge may cause a breaker to trip.
+If you’re doing laundry, using the dishwasher, baking a pie, and blasting your AC all at once, the power surge may cause a breaker to trip.

+How to troubleshoot.
 If the screen on your thermostat is completely blank, watch this video tutorial to find out if it needs to be replaced.

 5. Faulty capacitor.

 Most air conditioning units have a lifespan of 15 to 20 years.
 If yours is older than that, you may need to replace the entire unit.

+AC Doesn’t Turn On?
 Contact A+ Air Conditioning in Gainesville for AC Service Repair

 No matter the issue with your air conditioner, we can help you.
 And because we understand that a working air conditioner is essential in Florida, we offer 24/7 AC emergency service.

-Call us, and let us get your AC back to proper working order.
+Call us at (352) 374-4988, and let us get your AC back to proper working order.